 Dutch Fries with Mayonnaise from a stall – €3.00

 A trip to Amsterdam doesn’t mean buying tickets for lots of attractions.
-The only ‘tourist sightseeing’ thing I did was a boat trip.
-I really enjoyed it and I learnt a lot from the commentary so I’d highly recommend going on one.
+The only tourist sightseeing thing I did and paid for was a boat trip.
+I really enjoyed it and I learned a lot from the commentary so I’d highly recommend going on a boat trip to Amsterdam, even if you are on a budget.
 I booked this at a stand in the city and paid €16.00 for an hour trip.
+Here are some boat trips in Amsterdam for a reasonable price:

-Overall, a day and a half in Amsterdam excluding flights and accommodation cost me about £100.00 which I was really happy about!
+Overall, 2 Days in Amsterdam on a budget excluding flights and accommodation cost me about £100.00 which I was really happy about!
 With accommodation on a Friday & Saturday night it would have cost me £180.00.

 I hope this post helps you out and convinces you that even popular cities like Amsterdam can be done on a budget if you really want to visit but don’t have much money to visit!

-To look up accommodation in Amsterdam or to book Stayokay Zeeburg, check out Booking.com!
-When you book use the code ‘THEWAN100’ and we’ll both get £15.00 off!
+To look up accommodation in Amsterdam check out Booking.com!